jackcogdill/Raku-Manga/README.md

 - [x] Use css vendor prefixes
 - [x] Add loading logo
 - [x] Figure out how to make production version with `yarn build`
-- [ ] Show portal with different manga options
-    - [ ] Save cookies specific to each manga
-- [ ] Add login
-    - [ ] Use stateless JWT
-- [ ] Add screenshots to readme
-- [ ] Check aspect ratio of image and make wide images span the whole page